w3c-webmob/web-api-gap/README.md

 For each line in hte list, include one of the following values (using **bolding**):
 * **unknown** (default if empty): no info gathered on this platform
 * **browser**: for HTML-based platforms, the feature is available and uses the same API as the one defined for browsers
+* **sysapp**: for HTML-based platforms, the feature is available and uses the same API as the one defined by sysapps
 * **yes**: feature is available
 * **partial**: feature is partially available
 * **planned**: not available yet, but work on this feature has been announced